Count Dracula

-Count Dracula (/ˈdrækjʊlə, -jə-/) is the title character of Bram Stoker's 1897 gothic horror novel Dracula.
+Count Dracula (/ˈdrækjʊlə, -jə-/) is a fictional character and title antagonist of Bram Stoker's gothic horror novel Dracula (1897).
 He is considered the prototypical and archetypal vampire in subsequent works of fiction.
-Aspects of the character are believed by some to have been inspired by the 15th-century Wallachian prince Vlad the Impaler, who was also known as Vlad Dracula, and by Sir Henry Irving and Jacques Damala, actors with aristocratic backgrounds that Stoker had met during his life.
+Some aspects of the character have been suggested to have been inspired by the 15th-century Wallachian prince Vlad III Dracula, although the identification of Stoker's Dracula with Vlad the Impaler was proposed only decades after the novel's publication.
+It is widely believed to be inspired by Sir Henry Irving, for whom Stoker was the personal assistant, and possibly other actors with aristocratic backgrounds whom Stoker had met during his life.
 Count Dracula is one of the best-known fictional figures of the Victorian era.

-One of Dracula's most famous powers is his ability to turn others into vampires by biting them and infecting them with the vampiric disease.
+One of Dracula's most famous powers is his ability to turn others into vampires by biting them and drinking their blood.
 Other characteristics have been added or altered in subsequent popular fictional works, including books, films, cartoons, and video games.